lorenzoorsingher/SIV_project/README.md

 ```
 data/data_odometry_gray
 ```
-Run vo.py in kitti mode (default)
+Run vo.py in kitti mode (it's also the default mode)

 ```
 python vo.py -m kitti
 ```

-You can provide the desired <i>sequence</i> index to be run
+You can provide the desired <i>sequence</i> index to be run, keep in mind the light version of the dataset only contains sequence 22

 ```
-python vo.py -m kitti -s 2
+python vo.py -m kitti -s 22
 ```

 ### With videos